The Pain in the A$$ Yarn-Wrapped Pumpkins

 It really IS an easy project, albeit a little time-consuming and messy.

-There are several tutorials out there and I debated on even writing this one up, but I wanted you to get the full truth of what you’re getting into if you take on this little fall craft.
+There are several tutorials out there and I debated on even writing this one up.
+However, I wanted you to get the full truth of what you’re getting into if you take on this little fall craft.

 Dolla Tree Crafts: the pain in the a$$ yarn wrapped pumpkins.

-When it was all said and done, I am happy with how my Dollar Tree pumpkins turned out.
+When it was all said and done, I was happy with how my Dollar Tree pumpkins turned out.

-They are the perfect thing to fill the dough bowl that I brought back from the Round Top Antique Fair and the whole project cost me around $35.
-(Which if you’ve ever looked into the decorative balls that are normally used to fill these large dough bowls, then you know that’s a deal!)
+They are perfect for filling the dough bowl that I found at the Round Top Antique Fair.
+Plus, the whole project cost me around $35.
+(If you’ve ever looked at decorative balls used to fill these large dough bowls, then you know that’s a deal!)

 Leave a Reply